Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 [See full changelog here](https://bitbucket.org/resursbankplugins/resursbank-woocommerce/src/master/CHANGELOG.md).

+# 1.0.21

+* [WOO-1290](https://resursbankplugins.atlassian.net/browse/WOO-1290) Mobile view for priceinfo may be broken depending on the width

 # 1.0.20

 * [WOO-1289](https://resursbankplugins.atlassian.net/browse/WOO-1289) Payment information widget should have z-index 999999 \(linked issue for deploy in Woocommerce\)